Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

    Integrity Error occured, when trying to register, login.
 Foreign Key constraint failed:

    In the create_or_update_user_profile, needed to also pass the membership_status when we create the user profile.
 The user object contained all the dat needed, but not the membership_status.
 We use get_or_create, to set the membership status to 'None', but that also returned a tuple, so eventually the solution was to get seperated by saying: membership_instance, created.
 This means we get membership_instance as an instance of Membership, and created as True/False.

+## Acknowledgments and Code

+I drew inspiration for this project from my personal passion for both yoga and animals, particularly my pets, Whisky and Mia.
+To ensure I created a successful and well-rounded project, I reviewed numerous yoga studio websites and in addition, the work of other students to gain a better understanding of project scope and to identify best practices for Milestone Project 4.

+The below websites and Youtube channels have been used to understand the logic of building this project with Django;

+The walk-through project 'Boutique Ado' from Code Institute videos - its codes were also heavily used in the project: <https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2021_T1/courseware/eb05f06e62c64ac89823cc956fcd8191/3adff2bf4a78469db72c5330b1afa836/>

 Inspiration: